TheCandidStartup/TheCandidStartup.github.io/_drafts/svf-file-format.md

 The [Navisworks format]({{ nw_url }}) was the obvious starting point.
 It was a neutral file format, with existing converters from every significant CAD file format.
 However, porting the existing parsing code to JavaScript seemed like a non-starter to me.
 There was [no spec]({{ nw_url | append: "#serialization" }}) and the code had all the warts you would expect from twenty years of evolution while maintaining backwards compatibility.

 There was also the problem that Navisworks was an all-in-one format.
 That might seem like it should be an advantage, but it didn't fit the way browsers worked.
 To get good performance from a web viewer for large models, you need to cache the model locally.
 As well as helping speed things up when you reload the same model, it's critical if you need to page parts of the model in and out of memory.
 At the time, JavaScript had very limited access to local storage.
-The only practical way of caching data locally was to let the browser do it.
+The only practical way of caching large amounts of data locally was to let the browser do it.

 The Navisworks format is designed so that you can load parts of the model on demand.
 You can do the same thing from JavaScript in a browser, by making [range GET](https://developer.mozilla.org/en-US/docs/Web/HTTP/Range_requests) requests for parts of a file stored on a server.
 The Navisworks web plugin already worked this way but implemented its own on disk caching.
 The problem is that the browsers would only cache complete requests.
 Any range request would work but would not be cached.
 The model needed to be broken into separate physical parts that could be retrieved using normal GET requests.